Energy & Utilities Companies: Custom Reports Improve Cyber Hygiene

-We’re not here to cast blame on Colonial — or anyone — for their practices.
+We’re not here to cast blame on Colonial — or anyone — for their incident response policy and practices.
 Only to point out that if these stand out to us, they also stand out to threat actors.
 We’ve reported recently on the negative consequences of poor cyber hygiene for public utilities, where we looked at the intrusion of a water utility in Oldsmar, Florida.
 In that instance, the scale was a lot smaller — but the threat was serious, and encapsulates an ongoing concern for public utilities to have proper security measures in place.

 If you consider the potential consequences of a hacker gaining access to a small city’s water supply, you can only imagine the severe impact of the Colonial Pipeline breach if the threat actors had different motivations.
-Of course, a $5 million ransom payout is not a minor amount, and should be a significant motivator for all public utilities, energy companies, and infrastructure providers to prioritize closing up vulnerabilities in their system.
+Of course, a $5 million ransom payout is not a minor amount and should be a significant motivator for all public utilities, energy companies, and infrastructure providers to prioritize closing up vulnerabilities in their system.

 The first step is determining where to even start, and we’re offering help in the form of a free Corvus scan and IT security report.
 This allows you to see your IT system the way a hacker does and helps provide recommendations to solve common cyber risk factors.
 We want to make the world safer, and that means sharing what we know.
 If you work for any company or organization supplying water, electricity, oil, gas, or other critical resources, click here to begin.

 What’s the difference between your most overprepared travel buddy and a cybersecurity pro?